microsoft/PartnerResources/_docs/Azure/AppDev/Partner Readiness Resources for Modernizing Java Apps.md

 What is the current state of the application and the desired state?
 What is the business driver for this change?
 Are there any pain points?

-Capture everything on a whiteboard and/or a notetaking application, such as OneNote.
+Capture everything on a whiteboard and/or a note-taking application, such as OneNote.

 Avoid discussing the solution at this point